+Allied to Cirroteuthis, but with the mantle united to the head all around, and to the dorsal side of the slender siphon, which it surrounds like a close collar, leaving only a very narrow opening around the base of the siphon, laterally and ventrally.
 Fins triangular, in advance of the middle of the body.
 Dorsal cartilage forming a median angle directed backward.
 Body flattened, soft, bordered by a membrane.
 Eyes covered by the integument.
 Web not reaching the tips of the arms, the edge concave in the intervals.
 Suckers in one row.
 Cirri absent between the basal and terminal suckers.
-Right arm of second pair is altered, in the male, at the tip.
+Right arm of second pair altered, in the male, at the tip.

-Stauroteuthis systemsis, sp. nov.
+Stauroteuthis syrtensis, sp. nov.

-3. Head broad, depressed, not very distinct from the body.
+d.
+Head broad, depressed, not very distinct from the body.
 Eyes large.
 Body elongated, flattened, soft or gelatinous, widest in the middle, narrowed but little forward, but decidedly tapered, back of the fins, to the flat, obtuse, or subtruncate tail.
 The sides of the head and of the body, forward of the fins, are bordered by a thin soft membrane, about half an inch wide.
 The fins are elongated, triangular, obtusely pointed, placed in advance of the middle of the body.
 Siphon elongated, slender, round, with a small terminal opening.
-Mantle edge so contracted and thickened around its base as to show scarcely any opening, and united to it dorsally.
+Mantle-edge so contracted and thickened around its base as to show scarcely any opening, and united to it dorsally.
 Arms long, slender, subequal, each united to the great web by a broad membrane developed on its outer side, widest (about 1.5 inch) in the middle of the arm, while the edge of the web unites directly to the sides of the arms and runs along the free portion toward the very slender tip, as a border.
 This arrangement gives a swollen or campanulate form to the extended web.
 Edges of the web incurved between the arms, widest between the two lateral pairs of arms.
 The arms bear each fifty-five or more suckers, in a single row.
-Those in the middle region are wide apart (5 inch or more) with a pair of slender, thread-like cirri, about 1 inch long, midway between them.
-The cirri commence, in a rudimentary form, between the 5th and 6th suckers, on the dorsal arms, and between the 7th and 8th, on the ventral ones.
-They cease before the 23d sucker on the dorsal and lateral arms, and before the 22d on the ventral ones.
-Near the mouth, and beyond the last cirri on the free portion of the arms, the suckers are more closely arranged.
+Those in the middle region are wide apart (5 inch or more) with a pair of slender thread-like cirri, about 1 inch long, midway between them.
+The cirri commence, in a rudimentary form, between the 5th and 6th suckers on the dorsal arms, and between the 7th and 8th on the ventral ones.
+They cease before the 23rd sucker on the dorsal and lateral arms, and before the 22nd on the ventral ones.
+Near the mouth and beyond the last cirri on the free portion of the arms the suckers are more closely arranged.
 They are small, with a deep cavity.
-Color, in alcohol, generally pale with irregular mottlings and streaks of dull brownish; inner surface of arms and web, toward the base, and membrane around the mouth, deep purplish brown.
-Length from end of body to base of arms, 6.30 inches; length to posterior base of fins, 2.50; to anterior base, 4; width across fins, 5; in advance of fins, 2.70 (not including lateral membrane); across eyes, 1.75; across end of tail, 1.20; diameter of eye, 1; width of fins, at base, 1.20; their length, 1.75; length of arms, 13 to 14 inches; portion beyond web, 2.5 to 3 inches.
-Edge of extended web, between upper arms, about 4 inches; between lateral arms, about 8 inches; entire circumference of web, about 48 inches.
+Colour (in alcohol) generally pale, with irregular mottlings and streaks of dull brownish; inner surface of arms and web toward the base, and membrane around the mouth, deep purplish brown.
+Length from end of body to base of arms 6.30 inches, length to posterior base of fins 2.50, to anterior base 4; width across fins 5, in advance of fins 2.70 (not including lateral membrane), across eyes 1.75, across end of tail 1.20; diameter of eye 1; width of fins at base 1.20, their length 1.75; length of arms 13 to 14, portion beyond web 2.5 to 3; edge of extended web, between upper arms, about 4, between lateral arms about 8; entire circumference of web about 48.